v-harrishe/azure-docs/articles/app-service/web-sites-integrate-with-vnet.md

    ![Select the VNet][2]

    * If the VNet is in the same region, either create a new subnet or select an empty preexisting subnet.
-   * To select a VNet in another region, you must have a VNet gateway provisioned with point to site enabled.
+   * To select a VNet in another region, you must have a VPN Gateway provisioned with point to site enabled.
    * To integrate with a classic VNet, instead of selecting the **Virtual Network** drop-down list, select **Click here to connect to a Classic VNet**.
 Select the classic virtual network you want.
 The target VNet must already have a Virtual Network gateway provisioned with point-to-site enabled.

     ![Select Classic VNet][3]